HamidKhaldi/Star-Wars-React-App/README.md

 Testing
 Whislt I am familiar with the frameworks used for Testing and their best uses (e.g. Cypress for E2E, Jest for component or intergation testing), I consider myself still a novice in this field.
+I have set up a test file called 'CharacterList.test.js' to test the CharacterList component.

 Additional Considerations: